tekperfect/devops-docs/docs/courses/02-Os_Basics/lessons/linux-commands.md

 A good system Administrator must have an idea of how to read and manage logs as they give a lot of crucial and required information.

 #### COMMAND    DESCRIPTION
+- **tail** -    Used to print details from log or text files starting at the bottom of the file
+- **head** -    Used to print details from log or text  files starting at the top of the file
+- **cat** -     Used to list the contents of a text or log file
+- **grep** -    Used to parce the contents of a text or log file based on a specific string or criteria
 - **dmesg** -   Used to print the message buffer of the kernel
-- **tail** -    Used to print details from the log files located in the folder /var/log
 - **journalctl** -      Used to read systemd logs